Steffany Garatejo: Judo

 Steffany's biggest success is winning gold medal at Pan American Judo Championships in 2009.
 She was the youngest participant from all 4 girls who competed in the "super extra-lightweight category.
 She said after championships that she felt like little girl against them.
 She was very nervous but when her trainer Wilfredo Duardo told her that she will lose nothing then she decided to beat all of them.
 She did it and won gold.

-Her trainer Wilfredo Duardo said about Steffany that she is very specific judoka.
-She has temperament and aggression on tatami but outside tatami she is responsible, tractable, hardworking.
-She has everything to be very successful sportsman.
+Her trainer Wilfredo Duardo said that Steffany is a very specific judoka.
+She has temperament and aggression on tatami, but outside, she is responsible, tractable, hardworking.